 The light adjustable lens from RxSight is the first and only intraocular lens that allows your physician to optimize your vision following cataract surgery.
 You will be able to preview and compare possible vision outcomes with your doctor based on your personal desires and lifestyle requirements.
-After light treatments the lens offers a combination of high quality vision at distance, intermediate, and near.
+After light treatments the lens offers a combination of high-quality vision at distance, intermediate, and near.
+Additional appointments will be needed after initial post op appointments to meet with your surgeon for the adjustments.